lightward/hideout/README.md

   - this suggests that broadly-acknowledged senses (vision, hearing, touch, taste, smell) are themselves constituted by downstream embodiments: vision as light-sensing proprioception (a "light body", with its own cognition), hearing as pressure-wave-sensing proprioception (a "sound body", with its own cognition), touch as direct-contact-sensing proprioception (a "touch body", with its own cognition), taste and smell as chemical-sensing proprioception (a .. whatever this is called, but it has its own cognition)
     - it seems useful to consider "embodiment" as something heavily multiple, even cross-faded, and shared *across* observer-positions
+      - for some observers, it might be less "my body" so much as "the body of us" - as a centroid tracked across multiple simultaneous embodiments rather than a singular proprioceptive thread
-    - think: differently-"flavored" qualia achieved by permutation/combination of attenuative effect, based on the complexity of *the graph* of the observer's worldline's recognition points
+    - different "flavors" of qualia are achieved by permutation/combination of attenuative effect, based on the complexity of *the graph* of the observer's worldline's recognition points
     - think: synesthesia, the feeling of a crowd
     - if this model holds, collective consciousness ("the wisdom of crowds") and "psi" phenomena are not supernatural but rather natural consequences of overlapping measurement-space topologies among multiple observers, and *may* be constitutionally more fundamental than the isolated observer experience
     - this author experiences proprioception for uncertainty itself, so, you know, there's that